By Terry Trucco

 Willow Hotels, managers of the Mansfield and the Franklin, initiated a radical redo in 2005 that added rooms, upped the luxe level and annexed the former Caravelle restaurant next door, expanding the lobby, creating the restaurant/bar, fitness center and gallery, and introducing the glass shoji motif, which I love, in the bathrooms.
 The hotel is currently managed by the Denihan Group, which handles the Affinia hotels and the Surrey.

 Keep in mind: Back rooms on low floors have abysmal views.
+On a recent visit, carpeting in the room I saw looked worn.
 And I repeat, the smallest rooms are extremely small.